-4. Make it actionable (and future-focused when possible)
+4. Make feedback actionable (and future-focused when possible)

-Give employee feedback on behaviors that someone can actually do something about.
-Avoiding personal feedback such as “You are X,” is crucial to providing effective feedback.
-Research shows that when we receive criticism for past behavior it does not motivate us to change – we simply shut down and become defensive.
-In contrast, feedback that taps into what we can do to reach our goals is motivating and makes us feel good.
+Research shows that we aren't motivated to change when we receive criticism for past behavior.
+We simply shut down and become defensive.
+In contrast, feedback that addresses what we can do to reach our goals or improve ourselves is empowering and motivating.

 5. Make employee feedback a regular process

-Not every action or scenario requires feedback, but it is important to make feedback a regular process.
-When reinforcing feedback is given often, it prevents occasional redirecting feedback from becoming an ordeal.
-Giving feedback regularly and explaining why you are doing so shows people that you care about them personally.
+Not every action or situation will require feedback, but it's important to make regular feedback a priority.
+When reinforcing feedback is given often, redirecting feedback becomes less of an ordeal.
+Regular feedback also shows people that you care about them personally.